jrmeier/fast-trade/README.md

 ## Motivations

 Strategies are cheap.
 This is the main motivation behind fast-trade.
 Since a backtest is just a JSON object, strategies can be created, stored, modified, versioned, and re-run easily.
 Ideally, a backtest could be generated and tested quickly; fast-trade is just the library to handle that.
-Fast Trade is also useful for quickly analyzing chart (`ohlcv`) data.
+Fast Trade is also useful for quickly analyzing chart (`ohlcv`) data and downloading it.

 ## Transfomers (Technical Indicators)

 Available transformer functions are from [FinTA](https://github.com/peerchemist/finta)

 Custom datapoints can be added by setting a function name in the [datapoints](/fast_trade/transformers_map.py), then setting that equal to a function that takes in a dataframe as the first argument and whatever arguments passed in.

+Note:

+If a transfomer function returns multiple values, the will be datapoints with the `datapointName_respective column.

+Example

+Say we have a datapoint that uses the transformer `bbands`.

+`bbands` returns 3 columns `upper_bb, middle_band, lower_bb`

+So when we want to reference these in our logic, the names we use in the logics are `bbands_upper_bb`, `bbands_middle_bb`,`bbands_lower_bb`

 ## Data